majidsaberi/StructuralBalanceDynamics/README.md

 This repository implements the computational framework developed for investigating **Structural Balance Theory (SBT)** in **dynamic brain networks**  (**Saberi, M. et al., 2025**).

-The code estimates how patterns of positive and negative interactions among brain regions form and evolve over time, quantifying the **stability**, **tension**, and **transitions** of triadic relationships.
+The codes estimate how patterns of positive and negative interactions among brain regions form and evolve over time, quantifying the **stability**, **tension**, and **transitions** of triadic relationships.

 This framework extends SBT to dynamic brain networks to address a fundamental open question that, until now, had not been empirically tested in the brain:
 > Are balanced triads genuinely stable, and are imbalanced triads transient?